-For contract manufacturing news and EMS industry trends, MMI is the place to go.
-But don't take our word for it.
-Here are some important stories we've covered in previous issues:
+For the latest contract manufacturing news and EMS industry trends, MMI is the place to go.
+But don’t take our word for it.
+Here are some important stories we’ve covered in previous issues:

 February 2014.
 MMI presents its annual summary of M&A transactions in the EMS industry.
 A total of 28 deals are listed for 2013, down 15% from 2012.
 Transactions are classified and analyzed.
 This article also lists 12 alliances and equity partnerships.
 Data in another article show that 2013 sales were flat for the group comprised of the six largest U.S.-traded providers.
 Q1 estimates for these providers indicate that their combined Q1 sales will drop sequentially but increase year over year.

 January 2014.
 MMI’s annual outlook identifies six EMS industry trends worth watching in 2014.
 Looking at macro forecasts and new business won in 2013, MMI believes that 2014 will be an improvement over 2013 for the EMS industry.
 In addition, MMI presents quarterly results for Jabil and Plexus.
 In the news, Kimball plans to spin off its EMS unit.
 Also, a Texas-based EMS provider expands its footprint by acquisition, and Xilinx sues Flextronics.
 The editor’s Last Word column explores the differences between Chinese interns and German apprentices.